nhsconnect/visitor-and-migrants/index.md

 The DoH Cost Recovery programme consists of five development phases that are outlined as part of the high-level [maturity model](design_maturity_model.html).
 This site will primarily focus on Phase 3.

-# Visitors and Migrants Ecosystem #

-This site is broadly structured around the API Journey outlined below:

-Example external link to [Google](http://www.google.com).